 “Rata 360.
 Value adding Communication. “

-Rata is a hand reaching out to the world.
-A hand changing people from BROKENNESS TO WHOLENESS.
-The Rata hand consist of Integrity, Reliability, Ethical, Faith, Professional, Transparent and Credibility.
-With this values in hand, Rata want to make a difference in a ever changing world.
-Although the world is often changing in a place that bring pain and sorrow, we want change that bring wholeness to people that have lost hope.
-We want to reach out and be the answer to the question.
+Rata, a hand reaching out to the world – a hand raising people from BROKENNESS TO WHOLENESS.
+The Rata hand works within the values framework of Integrity, Reliability, Ethics, Faith, Professionalism, Transparency and Credibility.
+With these values in hand, Rata wants to make a difference in an ever-changing world.
+Although the changes in the world often bring pain and sorrow, we want change that brings wholeness to people who have lost hope.
+Our slogan “reach out, touch” therefore describes our compelling drive to bring hope to people.

 The values summary is at the bottom of the page as an slide presentation..

-The value of Integrity
+The value of Ethics

 Drop us a comment at the end of the page.